Model order reduction: Methods

 The simplified physics approach can be described to be analogous to the traditional mathematical modelling approach, in which a less complex description of a system is constructed based on assumptions and simplifications using physical insight or otherwise derived information.
 However, this approach is not often the topic of discussion in the context of model order reduction as it is a general method in science, engineering, and mathematics.

-The remaining listed methods fall into the category of projection-based reduction.
+Proper orthogonal decomposition, reduced basis, and balancing methods fall into the category of projection-based reduction.
 Projection-based reduction relies on the projection of either the model equations or the solution onto a basis of reduced dimensionality compared to the original solution space.
 Methods that also fall into this class but are perhaps less common are: